pawelqbera/FlashrrApp/README.md

 ## 0.3.0
 - save currently selected topic in local storage
 - sort cards in collection by title (alphabetically)
+- searching options: add a select to a search input with the following options: search in titles, text and authors

 ## Currently working on Flashrr 0.3.0, Vanilla, Spaghetti

 ## Features to be added in 0.3.0
-- BUG: Edit Card click - attachments are disappearing
-- BUG: default collection: when searching for specific cards and decreasing the range of displayed cards to less than a page capacity - the pagination doesn't disappear
-- BUG: app.js:782 Uncaught TypeError: Cannot read property 'parentNode' of nullremoveAddTopicLink @ app.js:782(anonymous function) @ app.js:739
-- BUG: after closing a detailed card view, all collection cards are displayed even if the recent topic remains selected

-- searching options: add a select to a search input with the following options: search in titles, text and authors
 - add "previous" and "next" card navigation into detailed card view
 - drag and drop attachments
 - anchors in card miniature: topic and author (on anchor click, display cards with specified topic or these, created by a specified author)